Sedation Dentistry – Carmichael, CA

 Oral conscious sedation might not be right for you if you are pregnant or have certain other health conditions.
 Our team will thoroughly screen you before prescribing any type of sedative.

 With IV sedation, the sedative is administered directly into the bloodstream using an injection in the hand or arm.
-This helps a patient become deeply relaxed very quickly, and we can actually adjust the sedative level in real time to ensure someone feels comfortable moment to moment.
+This helps you become deeply relaxed very quickly, and we can actually adjust the sedative level in real time to ensure you feel comfortable moment to moment.
 This approach is typically recommended for patients who have severe anxiety and/or are in need of an extensive procedure.

 General Anesthesia

 General anesthesia is the most powerful form of sedation.
 It enables a patient to literally sleep through their appointment and wake up with absolutely no memory of what happened during treatment.
-This method is very helpful for patients with extreme fear, those who have neck/back problems that make sitting for an entire appointment painful, and those who want multiple procedures completed in a single appointment in order to save time and achieve results as quickly as possible.
+This method is very helpful for patients undergoing extensive surgical procedures and those who need multiple procedures completed in a single appointment in order to save time and achieve results as quickly as possible.

 While other types of sedation may casually be referred to as “sleep dentistry,” general anesthesia is the only option that actually causes unconsciousness.
 It involves the use of both inhaled gases and medications that are administered through an IV.
 In some ways, it is similar to what hospitals use when patients must undergo major surgery.
 However, the general anesthesia used for oral procedures tends to be a bit milder.